Vaginal inflammation

 How can I treat the cause of vaginitis?

-Recognizing the cause of colpitis and treating it correctly is the responsibility of skilled persons in women’s health or infectious diseases.
-An examination by a gynecologist offers the possibility of a smear (sample from the vagina) and a precise analysis of the cause.
+Recognizing and properly treating the cause of colpitis is the responsibility of skilled professionals in women's health or infectious diseases.
+An examination by a gynecologist offers the possibility of a smear test (sample from the vagina) and a precise analysis of the cause.
 In the case of bacteria, fungi, or parasites, targeted treatment with antibiotics, antifungals, or special medicines can be carried out.
 If vaginitis is caused by foreign bodies, e.g., a tampon, usually removing the cause is sufficient.

 In atrophic colpitis, the vaginal lining is usually greatly reduced and already chronically functionally impaired.
 Here, a local hormone treatment can help rebuild the vaginal wall.
 In case of hormone intolerance, attention should be paid to maintaining the existing function of the vaginal mucosa by targeted rebuilding of the vaginal flora.
 Symptoms such as pain, burning, and itching due to vaginal dryness, pain during intercourse, or fissures and lesions can be eased by CANNEFF VAG SUP CBD suppositories.

-If underlying illnesses such as diabetes, metabolic diseases, autoimmune diseases, or side effects of cancer treatments (e.g., radiation therapy, chemotherapy) are identified as the primary cause, these should of course also be addressed to prevent recurring vaginal inflammations.
+If underlying illnesses such as diabetes, metabolic diseases, autoimmune diseases, or side effects of cancer treatments (e.g., radiation therapy, chemotherapy) are identified as the primary cause, treatment should naturally also focus there to prevent recurring vaginal inflammations.

-How can I ease symptoms like burning and itching of the vagina?
+How can I relieve symptoms like burning and itching of the vagina?

 Why does colpitis occur more often during the change of life?

-During the change of life, a woman’s body undergoes a change in the hormone balance (estrogen deficiency).
-This leads to a breakdown of the protective mechanism of the vagina, namely the lining of the vaginal wall (vaginal dystrophy).
-This serves as a protective barrier for the body and is responsible for the slipperiness and self-cleaning of the vagina.
+During the change of life, a woman's body undergoes a change in hormone balance (estrogen deficiency).
+This leads to a breakdown of the protective layer of the vagina, namely the lining of the vaginal wall (vaginal dystrophy).
+This serves as a protective barrier for the body and is responsible for slipperiness and self-cleaning of the vagina.
 When the vaginal wall is already reduced, it is called vaginal atrophy.
-The missing protection leads to easier penetration by pathogens and increased risk of injury during intercourse.
+The missing protection allows easier penetration of pathogens and leads to increased risk of injury during intercourse.

 How can I prevent vaginal inflammation?